greeshma0906/Multi-Core-Processor-/README.md

  Date: 13-02-2024
  Members: Greeshma , Snehitha
- Looked at the code explained in the lab and tried to convert it into c++ and jotted down the pseudo code which has to be written.
+ Looked at the code explained in the lab and tried to convert it into c++ and noted down the pseudo code which has to be written.
  Started with core class

  Date: 15-02-2024